mkner/basic-pid/docs/examples.rst

 the handler function.
 The velocity supplied by the Wheel object is read and averaged via the buffer to smooth out some of fluctuations that occur with the wheel encoders and their sensors.
-This average is used for the PID as the current velocity.
+This average is used for the PID as the current velocity, unless buffering has been turned off.
 The buffering parameters can be adjusted based on the response of the wheels and their encoders from field testing.
 While the handler is running, the reference velocity that is  the velocity the wheel is set to run at, can change at any time and is read in sync with with current velocity reading and the PID iteration in the handler function.

 The following is adapted from the working code an operational